FabioPlunser/SWE/Communication/BackendAPI/ForAccessPoint/README.md

 - No Parameters
 - No Body
 - Responses:
-    - If the Access Point is locked:
+    - If the Sensor Station is unlocked, the Configuration is returned:
+        - 200 HTTP Status Code
+        - Response Body:
             ```json
                 {
-                "success": true,
-                "locked": true,
+                    "access-point": {
+                        "room-name": "[INSERT-ROOM-NAME-HERE]", (optional)
+                        "pairing-mode": [true or false],
+                        "transfer-interval": [INSERT-TRANSFER-INTERVAL-HERE]
                     }
-        ```
-    - If the Sensor Station is unlocked, the Configuration is returned:
-        ```json
-            {
-                "success": true,
-                "locked": false,
-                "pairing-mode": true or false,
-                "transfer-interval": [INSERT-TRANSFER-INTERVAL-HERE],
                     "sensor-stations": [
                         {
                             "id": "[INSERT-SENSOR-STATION-ID-HERE]",
-                        "locked": true or false,
-                        "limits": { ... }
+                            "limits": {
+                                "upper-limit": [INSERT-UPPER-LIMIT-HERE],
+                                "lower-limit": [INSERT-LOWER-LIMIT-HERE]
+                            }
                         },
                         {
                             "id": "[INSERT-SENSOR-STATION-ID-HERE]",
-                        "locked": true or false,
-                        "limits": { ... }
+                            "limits": {
+                                "upper-limit": [INSERT-UPPER-LIMIT-HERE],
+                                "lower-limit": [INSERT-LOWER-LIMIT-HERE]
+                            }
                         },
                         ...
                     ]
                 }
             ```
+    - If the Access Point is locked:
+        - 401 HTTP Status Code
+        - No Body
-    - If an Error occured during Authentication or in the Backend:
+    - If an Error occured on the Backend:
-        ```json
-            {
-                "success": false
-            }
-        ```

-*REMARKS FM:*
-- "success" field is unnecessary, use status code instead
-- What is the expected behaviour after being locked?
-What should the access point do?
-What will happen, if the Get Configuration Endpoint is polled again?
-- To confirm - we always include all sensor stations with which the access point should be communicating.
-- Which status code to expect in case:
-    - The access point is just being locked
-    - The access point has previously been locked
-    - A wrong token has been used
+        - 5XX HTTP Status Code
+        - No Body

+###### Remarks

+The Sensor Stations that are returned in the "sensor-stations"-Array are the only ones that the Access Point should connect to.
+Any other Sensor Stations that the Access Point may see are to be looked upon as "locked".

+Sensor Stations that disconnected stay unlocked.
+As long as they continue being sent in the Config and do not need re-confirmation by an Admin.
+If the Access Point finds a disconnected Sensor Station by scanning, Communication is immidiately resumed.

 ##### Transfer Sensor Data